 The origin of Marriage

-Marriage, as a relationship and institution, has been part of human history in every culture since God instituted it (Genesis 2:24; Matthew 19:4-6).
+The relationship and institution of marriage has been part of human history in every culture since God instituted it (Genesis 2:24; Matthew 19:4-6).

 “Anthropologists tell us marriage, a permanent linking of men and women, is found in every civilized and uncivilized society throughout human history.
 Theologically, marriage is the first human institution.
 Sociologically, marriage is the glue that holds communities together, regulates sexuality, civilizes the home and provides for the proper development of the next generation.
 (Citizenlink).